APrioriInvestments/test-looper/docs/specs/Repo_Configuration_Spec.md

     python .testlooper/generate_test_plan.py  --out ${TEST_PLAN_OUTPUT}
 ```

-test outputs are expected to define the following things:
+test outputs are expected to define the following things, in addition to a version number (1 as of
+5/17/23)

 1. Environments
 2. Builds